- Off road parking

 - Convector heaters with woodburner in sitting room & electric fire in dining room

-- Range cooker with gas hob & electric oven, microwave, fridge/freezer, washing machine, TV, DVD, radio/CD
+- Electric oven and hob, microwave, fridge/freezer, washing machine, TV, DVD, radio/CD

 - Selection of books/games/DVDs